Deepak40/Admin-Personalize/readme.txt

 4. This plugin allows you to remove version no of WordPress by setting the *Remove Wordpress setup Information:* header.

 5. This Plugin allows you to hide Admin Bar from wordpress frontend.

+6. This plugin allows you to change width of WordPress custom logo on login panel.

 * Adds a "Admin Personalize" section in the "Settings" menu.
 * The plugin uses the filter hooks `admin_personalize_from` and `admin_personalize_from_name`.